Train-the-trainer visits are designed to support any organization who wants to facilitate their own Safe Zone trainings to do just that.

 - If one person was to leave the organization, Safe Zone capacity wouldn’t leave with them.

 Not yet—We have had a lot of requests by individuals who want to be Safe Zone facilitators, and we want you to be too!
-We are currently in the development stages of creating a self-guided online resource for individuals who want to become Safe Zone trainers called Starlab.
-If you’d be interested in being alerted when this resource goes online, please sign up for alerts here!
+We are currently in the development stages of creating a self-guided online resource for individuals who want to become Safe Zone trainers called Starlab (sign up for alerts here!)

 Also, know that there is no formal barrier to entry that you need to facilitate trainings.
 We created the All-Star Facilitator Series (as well as our book), to combine with our free curriculum and make any self-starter out there better equipped to get going.

-Timeframe: Train-the-trainer visits are typically done over the course of two days (a single-day option also available).
+Timeframe: Train-the-trainer visits are done over the course of two or three days.

 Goal: To work with your group of future facilitators to prepare them to facilitate Safe Zone trainings for your organization, campus, or community.